 A Curious Case of Stale State

-An eye-opener on the inner workings of the React useEffect hook.8 hours ago
+An eye-opener on the inner workings of the React useEffect hook.a month ago

 I love React Hooks even though they're not perfect thanks to some weird rules that sometimes make them feel like magic.
 Rules such as not being able to use them inside conditionals, and requiring them to be called at the top of the components.